-Extra Spectrum: bridging data capacity gap in digital Ghana
+Extra Spectrum: Bridging data capacity gap in digital Ghana

 The current licensing regime is technology-specific, and that prevents operators from, for instance, re-farming fallow spectrum in the 2G segment to deploy 4G technology; and that means so much spectrum within certain bands still lie fallow, while the regulator keeps selling new spectrum lots for every new technology.

-But the industry regulator is working on plans to rollout a universal licensing regime, that will allow service providers to deploy various technology on one spectrum, rather than having to buy new spectrum for every new technology.
+But the industry regulator is working on plans to roll out a universal licensing regime, that will allow service providers to deploy various technology on one spectrum, rather than having to buy a new spectrum for every new technology.

 "While awaiting the universal licensing regime it would be important for the regulator to give approval for the operators to re-farm some segments example the 1800MHz for LTE," Dr. Ashigbey said.